 What Are the Requirements?

-The Applied Business Analytics specialization, focused on teaching and training adults in a corporate setting, requires 12 credit hours comprising specific courses, including:
+The Applied Business Analytics certification, focused on teaching and training adults in a corporate setting, requires 12 credit hours comprising specific courses, including:

 Data Analytics for Accountants